-Imagine, if you can, on that same day, myself and thousands of other U.S. soldiers were in Vietnam.
-Specifically, I, and my platoon (C/503/173d Airborne Brigade) were engaged in Bin Dinh Province (central highlands) of Vietnam, far removed from common modernity with-the- exception of weapons-technologies associated with war and war fighting.
-On this day and in proximity to our location, there stood perhaps three to four mudwalled, dirt floored, thatched roof structures referred to as ‘hooches’ with a common water well.
+I, and my company of paratroopers (C/503/173d Airborne Brigade) were engaged in Bin Dinh Province (central highlands) of Vietnam, far removed from anything even remotely resembling modernity.
+On this day and in proximity to our location, there stood, perhaps three to four mud-walled, dirt floored, thatched roof structures which we referred to as ‘hooches’ with a common water well.
 Water wells, by the way, often included concealed side tunnels dug by Viet Cong which wove their way into larger caverns where weapons, ammunition, and rice may be stored along with hiding untold numbers of our adversaries.

 As the sun descended to darkness on that day, with a bright moon, and visible stars in the sky, I stepped away from the (night) ambush-defensive position our squad had established.
 My purpose was to engage cautiously and quietly the inhabitants of the hooches, i.e., Vietnamese rice farmers, in tortured GI talk, complete with the usual repertoire of ‘Americanized’ charades, i.e., hand gestures, facial expressions, and body movements, to try to inform them that tonight, pointing toward the moon, two GI’s were walking on the moon.